Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 ## <a name="bounding-volume-hierarchy">Bounding Volume Hierarchy</a>

-Bounding volume hierarchy (BVH) is based on minimum bounding spheres (MBS) and oriented bounding boxes (OBB).
-An oriented bounding box (OBB) represents the bounding volume of each node in the scene layer.
+Bounding volume hierarchy (BVH) is based on minimum bounding sphere (MBS) or oriented bounding box (OBB).
+The mesh-pyramids profile supports specifying the bounding volume in either MBS or OBB representation.
+OBB is the more optimal representation and implementers are encouraged to output node bounding volume in OBB format.
+Point cloud profile supports OBB representation only.

-For more details regarding all scene layer types, see [oriented bounding box](../docs/1.6/obb.cmn.md).
+For more details regarding the two types of bounding volumes see [minimum bounding box](../docs/1.6/mbs.cmn.md) and [oriented bounding box](../docs/1.6/obb.cmn.md) sections.

 ## <a name="level-of-detail">Level of Detail</a>

-Scene Layers include Levels of Detail (LoD) that apply to the whole layer and summarize layer information.
+Scene Layers include Levels of Detail (LoD) that apply to the whole layer and serve to generalize the layer.
 They are similar to image pyramids or raster vector tiling schemes.
-Scene Layers support Levels of Detail that preserve the identity of individual features across all detail levels.
-Levels of Detail can be used to split heavy features, thin or cluster for better visuals, and integrate externally authored files.
+A node in the I3S scene layer tree could be considered the analog of a tile in a raster or vector tiling scheme.
+Scene Layers support Levels of Detail in a manner that preserves the identity of the individual features that are retained within any level of detail.
+Levels of Detail can be used to split heavy features, thin or cluster for better visuals, and integrate externally authored multiple LOD files.

+Note that the I3S Level of Detail concept is orthogonal to the concept of consolidated storage (batches) for a set of geometries within a level of detail.
+Batching  of geometries into larger geometry collection assists in optimal rendering.
+Geometry Array Buffers can be used to provide access to the individual geometries when needed, preserving the feature to geometry element mapping within the consolidated geometries.

 ### <a name="discrete-level-of-detail">Discrete Level of Detail</a>

 Discrete Levels of Detail provide multiple models to display the same object.
 A specific detail level is bound to certain levels of the index tree.
 Leaf nodes typically contain the original feature representation with the most detail.
-The closer the node is the the root, the lower the level of detail.
-The detail is can reduced by texture thinning, down-sampling, clustering, or a number of methods in order to ensure inner nodes have a balanced weight.
+The closer a node is to the root (in the BVH tree), the lower the level of detail.
+The detail is reduced by texture down-sampling, feature reduction/generalization, mesh reduction/generalization, clustering or thinning in order to ensure inner nodes have a balanced weight.
 The number of discrete Levels of Detail for the layer corresponds to the number of levels in the index tree.

-When navigating the I3S tree nodes, clients must determine how to interpret an unavailable level of detail.
-Using the level of detail selection metrics included in the node, they can:
+By using only information found in the node index document, such as bounding volume and level of detail selection metrics, a client application traversing an I3S tree can readily decide if it needs to:

-- Stop traversal to the node's children if the current node is not visible.
+- Stop traversal to the node's children if the current node bounding volume is not visible.
 - Use the data in the node if the quality is appropriate, and then stop traversal to children.
 - Continue traversal until nodes with higher quality are found.